 Exhibitions change regularly throughout the year.

-Unique elegant hand-made silver & gold jewellery and tableware inspired by natural textures & forms.
+Unique elegant hand-made silver and gold jewellery and tableware inspired by natural textures and forms.

 Angus Open Studios started in 2011 and studios around the area were open from 26th - 30th May.
 A website and a directory were designed and 6,000 copies of the directory were distributed.
 53 artists and craftsmen joined as members and more are joining for 2012.